ddzyne/ohsmart-client/README.md

       // Optional action button
       action: {
         // slug the button links to
         link: "link_to_slug",
         // button text, can be a string, or a language object
-        text: "Button text"
+        text: "Button text",
+        // only display this button if user is logged in, otherwise show a login button
+        restricted: true,
       },

+      // if true, only logged in users can access this page
+      restricted: true,

       // Optional page logo.
 If true, create a 'images' folder in your project dir and add a logo.png file
       logo: true